peteroupc/peteroupc.github.io/random.md

 5. Is the resource an identifier identifies available to anyone who knows that identifier (even without being logged in or authorized in some way)?
 6. Do identifiers have to be memorable?

 Examples of unique integers include sequentially-assigned integers as well as the primary key of a database table.
-If the application requires a unique integer to "look random", it can apply a reversible operation to that integer (such as a permutation), or take that integer as the seed of a so-called "full-period" PRNG that has a state length of `B` bits and outputs `B`-bit integers<sup>[**(31)**](#Note31)</sup>.
+If the application requires a unique integer to "look random", it can apply a reversible operation to that integer (such as a permutation), or take that integer as the seed of a so-called "full-period" PRNG that outputs integers with as many bits as its state length<sup>[**(31)**](#Note31)</sup>.

 An application that generates unique identifiers SHOULD do so as follows: